FlutterWay/flutter_emoji_gif_picker/README.md

 <img src="https://raw.githubusercontent.com/FlutterWay/files/main/emoji_backbutton.gif" width=200>

-When the back button is pressed while the emoji-gif picker menu is open, the menu should close instead of changing the page.
-You must wrap your scaffold with WillPopScope to solve this problem
+When the back button is pressed, if you want your emoji-gif picker menu to close instead of switching to another page, you must wrap your scaffold with WillPopScope to achieve this functionality

 ```dart
 return WillPopScope(